Earth... The Vinyl Frontier

 Featuring Phoenix, Tempe, and Mesa

-Sunny Phoenix, and the adjacent communities of Tempe, Mesa, and Scottsdale are located in the appropriately named Valley of the Sun in central Arizona, in the southwestern United States.
-If you're in this area, there are at least seven record stores and one outdoor market worth visiting.
+Sunny Phoenix and the adjacent communities of Tempe, Mesa, and Scottsdale are located in the appropriately named Valley of the Sun in central Arizona, in the southwestern United States.
+If you're in this area, there are several record stores and one outdoor market worth visiting.

 In need of a local map?
 Try Google Maps.